Stoke City 1-2 Chelsea

 Gary Cahill made up for conceding a penalty by scoring a late winner as Chelsea moved a step closer to the Premier League title with victory at Stoke.

-The England defender settled a heated encounter three minutes from time by sweeping home after Stoke failed to clear a Willian corner.
+The England defender settled a heated encounter three minutes from time by sweeping home after Stoke failed to clear a Cesc Fabregas corner.

 It sent Chelsea 13 points clear at the top with 10 games to play.